earthstar-project/earthstar-wiki/README.md

 # Earthstar Wiki

-An exmple app using [Earthstar](https://github.com/cinnamon-bun/earthstar) to hold a wiki.
+An example app using [Earthstar](https://github.com/cinnamon-bun/earthstar) to hold a wiki.